Katherine McNamara: Singing

 During the course of her career, McNamara has sung songs that were used in movies or television series in which she appeared.
 She wrote and sang "Chatter" for Contest, and she also appeared in a music video for that song.
 She wrote "My Heart Can Fly", which her character sings during a talent competition in Little Savages.
 She sang "Wait for You", the end credits song for A Sort of Homecoming.
 She also sang "Stay True", the end credits song for R.L.
 Stine's Monsterville: Cabinet of Souls.
 Her song "Ember" was played during the 20th episode of the second season of Shadowhunters.

 In December 2019, McNamara was featured as the voice of singer Sally Jessup in the animated Christmas special episode of the DreamWorks series Spirit Riding Free entitled "Spirit of Christmas", which premiered on Netflix.
 She also provided the vocals for several songs featured in the special.
 In November 2020, McNamara released "What Do We Got to Lose" on digital music platforms.
 Her song "Making a Monster Out of Me" became available on digital music platforms on December 17, 2020.
 She released "Love Me Like That" across various digital music platforms on February 14, 2021.
 All of these songs were recorded several years earlier, when McNamara was building a music portfolio.

 Philanthropy

 McNamara has participated in anti-bullying efforts by describing how she was bullied as a child.
 McNamara has also worked with the Lollipop Theater Network, visiting children who are confined to hospitals due to the severity of their illnesses.
 In 2017, she recorded the song "Glass Slipper", which was used as part of a charity campaign for the United Nations Girl Up program.
 She also created a t-shirt with the "Glass Slipper" lyrics as part of this campaign.
-In 2018 and 2019, she participated in the Big Slick Celebrity Weekend, which raises donations for the Kansas City Children's Mercy Hospital.
+Since 2018, she participated in the Big Slick Celebrity Weekend, which raises donations for the Kansas City Children's Mercy Hospital.

-On March 31, 2020, McNamara announced that she was working on a song originally recorded in 2014 called "Just Like James" which was released April 8 in the Google Play Store, Apple's iTunes store, and Spotify.
+On March 31, 2020, McNamara announced that she was working on a song originally recorded in 2014 called "Just Like James", based on the Ian Fleming character James Bond.
+It was released April 8, 2020 in the Google Play Store, Apple's iTunes store, and Spotify.
 Proceeds from the song were donated to the World Health Organization (WHO) for COVID-19 relief efforts.
 Google donated funds matching sales from the first 30 days.

 On May 8, 2020, McNamara participated in a live-reading adaptation of Jane Austen's Pride & Prejudice with Acting for a Cause.